How To Write Abstract For Conference Presentation?

 Include relevant keywords that will help with indexing and searchability.
 Keywords make your abstract more discoverable to a wider audience.
 Choose terms that are directly related to your presentation topic.
 This small step can help increase the visibility of your work.

 Writing a well-structured abstract for a conference presentation ensures your work stands out and effectively communicates its value.
-By following the steps outlined, including reviewing guidelines and crafting a strong title, you’ll be on the right track.
+By following the steps outlined, including reviewing guidelines and writing a strong title, you’ll be on the right track.
 Don’t forget to explore the steps to get an abstract title for science conferences, as this will further guide your process toward success.

-Global conference on business & economics, digital marketing, Social science,Healthcare, International Business & Marketing, and Technology, Environment & Engineering, registration
+Global conference on business & economics, digital marketing, Social science, HRM & Leadership, Healthcare, International Business & Marketing,and Technology, Environment & Engineering, registration

 Common Mistakes to Avoid When Writing Conference Abstracts